khusmann/frictionless-categorical-examples/inline-categoricals/README.md

 specification via two properties:
 [categories](https://datapackage.org/standard/table-schema/#categories), and
 [categoriesOrdered](https://datapackage.org/standard/table-schema/#categoriesOrdered).
-These properties extend `integfer` and `string` field types with categorical information (available levels, and ordering, respectively).
+These properties extend `integer` and `string` field types with categorical information (available levels, and ordering, respectively).

 Here's a basic example of a frictionless field with an inline categorical